 The Job Negotiation sub-protocol of Stratum V2 enables miners to construct their own block template (which includes the transaction set) while still mining with a pool, making pooled mining more similar to solo mining.
 Without this feature, only pools and solo miners can determine what transactions do or don’t go into a block.
 We want to change this to minimize the risk that pools may be bribed or coerced into an attack, as discussed in more detail in the Job Negotiation article linked above.

-We already have a partial implementation of Stratum V2 running on our ASIC firmware, Braiins OS+, and on Slush Pool.
+We already have a partial implementation of Stratum V2 running on our ASIC firmware, Braiins OS+, and on Braiins Pool (formerly Slush Pool).
 We also have translation proxies available so that miners can run V2 even if their pools don’t and so that miners who aren’t using a V2-compatible firmware can still connect to a pool’s Stratum V2 endpoint.

 We think that finishing the full implementation of Stratum V2 is a huge step forward in Bitcoin’s maturation process, particularly as mining becomes more professionalized and as the stakes grow higher with each year that Bitcoin’s narrative gains momentum.